NatheSief/NateSief/README.md

   Currect Advencment :
   - 1st circle : Done
   - 2nd circle : Done (just have to push Minitalk at 125 and repush Push_Swap to get 125)
-  - 3rd circle : Waiting for my mate to start Minishell, and philosophers in preparation
+  - 3rd circle : Done
-  - 4st circle : Beggining Cube3d, waiting for starting CPP pool and NetPractice
+  - 4st circle : NetPractice done, finishing Cube3d, waiting for starting CPP piscine

   Tools :
   - Libft (The first project a 42 ; a library of basic functions in C. Updating it with everything usefull in my eyes)